terekcampbell/browserGame/README.md

 Possible tools:
 * Mortar and Pestle
-* Metate and Mano (similar to mortar and pestle, used to grind plant materiel) https://en.wikipedia.org/wiki/Mano_(stone)  https://en.wikipedia.org/wiki/Metate
+* Metate and Mano (similar to mortar and pestle, used to grind plant materiel, nuts) https://en.wikipedia.org/wiki/Mano_(stone)  https://en.wikipedia.org/wiki/Metate
 * Knife
+* Hammer Stone and Stone Anvil for nuts.
+Battered and pitted stones for anvils
 * Sickle
 * Microlith (spear points and arrow heads)
 * Spokeshave (to smooth wooden rods and shafts)